-2021 Incentive Plan.
-For calendar year 2021, the Board approved a total of seven performance measures in the functional areas of Franchise Value Promotion, Mission Asset Activity and Stockholder Risk/Return.
+2022 Incentive Plan.
+For calendar year 2022, the Board approved a total of six performance measures in the functional areas of Franchise Value Promotion, Mission Assets and Activities and Stockholder Risk/Return.
 The mix of financial and non-financial goals measures performance across our mission and corporate objectives and is intended to discourage unnecessary or excessive risk-taking.
 Because we consider risk management to be an essential component in the achievement of our mission and corporate objectives, the goals below include a separate risk-related metric.

-At its January 2022 meeting, following certification of the 2021 performance results and in accordance with those results, the Board authorized the distribution to the Named Executive Officers of the current awards shown in Note 2 to the Summary Compensation Table.
-For the 2021 plan year, we cumulatively achieved approximately 81 percent of the available maximum incentive opportunity.
-This was lower than the 88 percent overall performance achieved for 2020 primarily due to not meeting the target performance level for two of the seven goals in 2021.
+At its January 2023 meeting, following certification of the 2022 performance results and in accordance with those results, the Board authorized the distribution to the Named Executive Officers of the current awards shown in Note 2 to the Summary Compensation Table.
+For the 2022 plan year, we cumulatively achieved approximately 91 percent of the available maximum incentive opportunity.
+This was higher than the 81 percent overall performance achieved for 2021 primarily due to exceeding the target performance level for five of the six goals in 2022.

-The following table presents the incentive weights, threshold, target and maximum performance levels, and the actual results achieved for the 2021 Incentive Plan performance measures for all Named Executive Officers.
+The following table presents the incentive weights, threshold, target and maximum performance levels, and the actual results achieved for the 2022 Incentive Plan performance measures for all Named Executive Officers.

-2021 Incentive Plan Performance Levels and Results
+2022 Incentive Plan Performance Levels and Results